Bigg Boss 13: Salman Chalet Is Elegant & No Less Than A Masterpiece; See PICTURES

 Salman’s Chalet Has Wood & Beige Interiors

 As you rest your eyes on the interiors, you find generous wooden accents and Salman Khan's portraits.
-Adorned with colour tones of beige, off white and brown, the beautiful walls enhance the space and accentuates the warm atmosphere.
+Adorned with colour tones of beige, off-white and brown, the beautiful walls enhance the space and accentuates the warm atmosphere.
 (In Picture: Garden Area)

 Salman’s Living Room

-While the one side of the living room has wooden slats, panels and a life-size artwork of the superstar, the other half opens into a cosier kitchen space with captioned wall hangings.
+While one side of the living room has wooden slats, panels and a life-size artwork of the superstar, the other half opens into a cosier kitchen space with captioned wall hangings.

 The Bedroom